 The study took place at the preschool located in the Experimental Education Unit of the University of Washington.

-Results for the 22 children who had been randomly assigned to the blending or the comparison conditions are included in this report.
+rhyming or the comparison conditions are included in this report

-The blending intervention group participated in blending training that took place in two phases.
+The rhyming intervention group participated in rhyming training that took place in two phases.
 Phase one of the training lasted three weeks, and phase two lasted four weeks.
-During phase one, the children focused on learning one specific blending task (e.g., blend two to three phonemes when presented as continuous sounds).
-During phase two, the children reviewed the task
+During phase one,

-minutes four times a week.
-Results for phase two are not included in this report because the effects of the second condition cannot be separated from the effects of the first condition.
+a week.
+Results for phase two are not included in this report because the effects of the second condition cannot be separated from the effects of the first condition